 One of Visit Oconee SC’s most popular Google search phrase is “Chattooga River Rafting.”

-Obviously people want to find out about this destination we are blessed to have for the public to enjoy.
+Obviously people want to find out about this destination we are blessed to have for the public to enjoy!

 If you’re looking for a way to be outdoors and stay cool, we highly recommend floating down the Chattooga River.
 No matter how hot and hectic it might be everywhere else, once you hop in a raft and head downriver, your worries melt away.

-There are two options when it comes to rafting:
+Two options when it comes to rafting:

 Chattooga River FYI